 Once you’ve determined which EV Spread you want to use for your Pokémon, you need to figure out which Pokémon you can repeatedly fight give you only the EVs you need.
 It’s easiest to focus on one stat at a time while EV Training, although as you get more advanced in your knowledge of EV Training, you might be able to figure out ways to train up the stats you need in a more optimal manner.

 There are a few items or features you can get that help speed up the process of EV Training, though, and are strongly recommended before starting the process.
 If you don’t have access to some or all of them, that’s fine, but it will just take longer to finish EV Training.
 Also, please note that the methods you see below are generally common across all versions — there may be other methods that are available only in certain versions that aren’t listed directly below.

 A quick, albeit expensive way to give your Pokémon a boost to its Effort Values is by feeding it vitamins.
 You’ll find these vitamins scattered around the world as well as for sale in select shops in each region.
-The catch is that they’re rather expensive — 9,800 Poké Dollars each! — so they may not be worth buying in every Pokémon game they’re available in.
+The catch is that they’re rather expensive — 9,800 or 10,000 Poké Dollars (depending on the game) each! — so they may not be worth buying in every Pokémon game they’re available in.

 It’s still important to understand how they work, though.
 Here’s a look at the six vitamins and the stats they affect:

 - Carbos raises Speed.